Eddie Rosario Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.87).
+- The Athletics' 6.68 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (96 total, 1.7 per game).
+- Athletics pitchers combine to give up 98 total home runs at a rate of 1.7 per game (most in baseball).

-- Blackburn gets the call to start for the Athletics, his first this season.
+- Kaprielian (0-5) takes the mound for the Athletics in his seventh start of the season.
+He's put together an 8.45 ERA in 33 2/3 innings pitched, with 34 strikeouts.

-- In his last appearance on Thursday, Aug.
-4, the 29-year-old righty, started and went five innings against the Los Angeles Angels.
+- In his last appearance on Saturday against the Houston Astros, the right-hander threw five innings, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.